High-achieving women often encounter a frustrating paradox: their success can feel like a roadblock to finding love.

 But here’s the catch: most men still prefer younger women (OKCupid study).

-And that wouldn’t be a problem for average women.
+That wouldn’t be a problem for average women.
 But since we are talking about successful women who want successful men, well… The rules change drastically for successful men.

 They change because many successful men can date younger women. (remember the comparative advantage).